Chlamydia: start your consultation

 Chlamydia can be completely avoided if one takes certain preventative measures, including regular STI testing at your local GUM clinic or GP practice (double check your doctor's surgery beforehand as some don't offer a full comprehensive test, especially if you're above 25).
 Some of the other measures are listed below.

 Using a latex condom - Using a condom doesn't just prevent chlamydia from being passed on, but other STIs as well.
 It's important for you a different condom each time you have sex.

 Informing your past/present sexual partners - It's important you discuss your infection with your current partner(s), as they will require a course of treatment as well.
 This is also applies to any partner you've had sex with in the past 6 months.

 Abstaining from sex until treatment is complete - By speaking to your doctor, you'll be able to find out when you can return to having sex if you're having treatment for chlamydia.

 You can buy chlamydia treatment to clear up the infection within a week, posing limited disturbance to your life.
 Prescription treatment is the recommended method that is proven to be highly effective medication.
-If you have tested positive for chlamydia, you can receive your treatment - whether it's Doxycycline or Azithromycin - the very next day when ordered with OnlineClinic.
+If you have tested positive for chlamydia, you can receive your treatment the very next day when ordered with OnlineClinic.
 To buy chlamydia medication in the UK, you must complete a quick consultation to be issued a prescription.
 The doctor will be able to tell which treatment you need based on your test and symptoms, cutting out the face-to-face appointments.
 You can do this online for free with no obligation at OnlineClinic, and all of our treatments are packaged discreetly so you can get your package delivered anywhere that is convenient.